SenseTecnic/wotkit-docs/source/guides/sensor_data_query.rst

   http://wotkit.sensetecnic.com/api/v2/sensors/sensetecnic.mule1/data?limit=1000&recent_n=1000

-Next we can try a recent_t query, which looks up the timestamp
+Next we can try a recent_t query, which looks up the timestamp.

 .. _recent-t-label:

 Recent Time Queries
 ^^^^^^^^^^^^^^^^^^^
-Recent Time are very similar to Recent Num Queries.
-The difference is that Recent Num Queries look at data count i.e. the last 10 elements, or the last 50 elements.
-Recent Time queries look at the timestamp instead.
-So, it's useful for where we're interested in the elements from the last hour, or the 12 hours.
+Recent Time Queries are very similar to Recent Num Queries.
+While Recent Num Queries look at data count i.e. the last 10 elements, or the last 50 elements, Recent Time queries look at the timestamp instead.
+So, it's useful for where we're interested in the elements from the last hour, or the last 12 hours.

 **Request**